Applifting/culture/en/c-team-codex.md

 ### Preserve our Culture of Joy and Fulfillment

 Leadership is not only about success but also about joy.
 It is your role to maintain a space where people enjoy their work.
 Embrace a fun, informal culture where people can be themselves.

-### Be an Ambassador

-Externally, be an ambassador of Applifting's values.
-Communicate openly with customers and partners, ensuring your actions align with the values of transparency and authenticity.

 ## Changelog